 Medical Weight Loss Options

-The Bariatric medical team at Texas Health Flower Mound is experienced in all available options and can assist in the following:
+The Bariatric team at Texas Health Flower Mound is experienced in many forms of surgical and non surgical medical weight loss options and can assist in the following:

 This non-surgical, weight-loss procedure involves inserting a small silicone balloon into a patient's stomach through an endoscopic procedure to simulate the feeling of fullness.

 A laparoscopic adjustable gastric band is an inflatable silicone device placed around the top portion of the stomach to decrease food consumption.

 A very common bariatric procedure that involves creating a small pouch in the top of the stomach and re-routing the contents to the small intestine where digestive enzymes can do their work.

 A very common bariatric and popular bariatric procedure by which the stomach is reduced by 60-70% and takes the shape of a tube or sleeve.